 Anna Grabiec had been sending letters to America all her life, but one unmailed letter made her quite the American celebrity.
-Her village of Niwiska had been evacuated during WWII so the Nazi Regime could conduct establish an SS training center.
-They also built a top secret research facility to test the V1 and V2 missiles.
-Many villagers were kept as workers for Nazi construction projects and to provide food for the Germany through the maintenance of the local confiscated farms.
+Her village of Niwiska had been evacuated during WWII so the Nazi Regime could establish an SS training center.
+They also built a top-secret research facility to test the V1 and V2 missiles.
+Many villagers were kept as forced laborers for Nazi construction projects and to provide food for Germany through the maintenance of the local confiscated farms.

-Before the war had officially ended, the Germans had been pushed out of the area by the Russians in 1944.
+Before the war had officially ended, the Germans had been pushed out of the area by the Russians in August 1944.
 The villagers in Niwiska suffered under the equally oppressive Soviet occupation of Poland.
-The Russians used the flat lands of Niwiska to build and operate a military airstrip.
+The Russians used the flatlands of Niwiska to build and operate a military airstrip.

 The Schoolhouse in Niwiska where the American Crew was Housed.

 Lt.
 Ed List, the 20-year-old pilot, reported the Russians were quite hospitable and offered them food and vodka in the evenings at the Hupka Manor House, the home of the former landowner in Niwiska.
 The crew of American airmen stayed in Niwiska for several weeks but were mostly kept away from the locals.
 Perhaps the Russians didn’t want the villagers to be influenced by American values and the good news of democracy.
 It could also be that the Russians were attempting to learn all they could from the remains of the VI and V2 missile research facility in Blizna that the Germans were forced to abandon.
 Blizna was just a 15-minute walk from Niwiska.
 This knowledge may have given the Russians a strong advantage in the future space race.